openpnp/openpnp/User-Manual.md

 Before OpenPnP can be used to assemble parts onto PCBs, there are several items that must be setup.
 The recommended workflow is as follows:
 1. For any new board designs, create new definitions for them on the [Boards](#boards) tab.
-2. If the board PCBs have been fabricated as a panel, create a new definition for the panel on the [Panels](#panels) tab.
+2. If multiple board PCBs have been fabricated as a panel, create a definition for the panel on the [Panels](#panels) tab if one doesn't already exist.
 3. Setup the job definition on the [Job](#job-definition) tab.
 4. Setup parts and packages on the [Parts](#parts) and [Packages](#packages) tabs.
 5. Setup feeders on the [Feeders](#feeders) tab.
 6. Run the job.

 While the above order of steps is recommended for those first starting out with OpenPnP, those with more experience may find a different workflow that works better for them.
-Some prefer to import all their parts up front and then setup the job definition, and others will just import an existing job definition and touch up what is needed.
+Some may prefer to setup all parts up-front and then setup board and job definitions, and others will just open an existing job definition and touch-up what is needed.

 ## Boards